pavanvidem/training-material/topics/statistics/tutorials/multimodal_learner/tutorial.md

 >
 > 5) Use filenames in the table that match entries for each patient.
 >
-> 6) Preserve the reference benchmark split and avoids leakage across patients.
+> 6) Preserve the reference benchmark split and avoid leakage across patients.
 >
 > 7) Save the dataset as a .csv file.
 >